ankaAR/bestiario5e/_creatures/warlock-of-the-archfey.md

 1/day: conjure fey

-***Spellcasting.*** The warlock is a 11th-level spellcaster.
+***Lanzamiento de conjuros.*** The warlock is a 11th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

 Cantrips (at will): dancing lights, eldritch blast, friends, mage hand, minor illusion, prestidigitation, vicious mockery